SJTUBME-QianLab/CDReg/README.md

 ## AD

-The AD dataset is obtained from the ADNI database: http://adni.loni.usc.edu .
+The Alzheimer’s disease (AD) dataset is obtained from the ADNI database: http://adni.loni.usc.edu .
 Access requires registration and requestion, which includes institutional support and justification of data use.

 - Log in ADNI database